parvvaresh/hazm/README.md

 ## Installation

-To install the latest version of Hazm, run the following command in your terminal:
+To install the latest version of Hazm (requires Python 3.12+), run the following command in your terminal:

     pip install hazm